photoprism/photoprism-docs/docs/developer-guide/index.md

 We welcome contributions of any kind, including blog posts, tutorials, testing, writing documentation, and pull requests.

-!!! quote ""
-    Simple, elegant solutions are more effective, but they are harder to find than complex ones, and they require more time, which we too often believe to be unaffordable. — Niklaus Wirth, Feb 1985

 ## Our Milestones

 ![](https://dl.photoprism.app/img/diagrams/milestones.png)